Insurance: Closed community and governmental self-insurance

 Some communities prefer to create virtual insurance among themselves by other means than contractual risk transfer, which assigns explicit numerical values to risk.
 A number of religious groups, including the Amish and some Muslim groups, depend on support provided by their communities when disasters strike.
 The risk presented by any given person is assumed collectively by the community who all bear the cost of rebuilding lost property and supporting people whose needs are suddenly greater after a loss of some kind.
 In supportive communities where others can be trusted to follow community leaders, this tacit form of insurance can work.
 In this manner the community can even out the extreme differences in insurability that exist among its members.
 Some further justification is also provided by invoking the moral hazard of explicit insurance contracts.

 In the United Kingdom, The Crown (which, for practical purposes, meant the civil service) did not insure property such as government buildings.
 If a government building was damaged, the cost of repair would be met from public funds because, in the long run, this was cheaper than paying insurance premiums.
 Since many UK government buildings have been sold to property companies and rented back, this arrangement is now less common.

 In the United States, the most prevalent form of self-insurance is governmental risk management pools.
 They are self-funded cooperatives, operating as carriers of coverage for the majority of governmental entities today, such as county governments, municipalities, and school districts.
-Rather than these entities independently self-insure and risk bankruptcy from a large judgment or catastrophic loss, such governmental entities form a risk pool.
+Rather than these entities independently self-insuring and risking bankruptcy from a large judgment or catastrophic loss, such governmental entities form a risk pool.
 Such pools begin their operations by capitalization through member deposits or bond issuance.
 Coverage (such as general liability, auto liability, professional liability, workers compensation, and property) is offered by the pool to its members, similar to coverage offered by insurance companies.
 However, self-insured pools offer members lower rates (due to not needing insurance brokers), increased benefits (such as loss prevention services) and subject matter expertise.
 Of approximately 91,000 distinct governmental entities operating in the United States, 75,000 are members of self-insured pools in various lines of coverage, forming approximately 500 pools.
-Although a relatively small corner of the insurance market, the annual contributions (self-insured premiums) to such pools have been estimated up to 17 billion dollars annually.
+Although a relatively small corner of the insurance market, the annual contributions (self-insured premiums) to such pools have been estimated at up to 17 billion dollars annually.